Contents

 UWB offers unique medical imaging and monitoring systems capabilities because it has powerful obstacle penetration, high precision at the centimeter level, low electromagnetic radiation, and low consumption of processing energy.

-The benefits of using UWB in medical imaging and monitoring include: (4)
+The benefits of using UWB in medical imaging and monitoring, as documented by researchers and the National Institutes of Health, include:

 Military Radar